-The evolution of the general counsel role creates both added pressure to move the needle on business performance and an obligation to do more with less.
+The evolution of the GC role creates both added pressure to move the needle on business performance and an obligation to do more with less.
 In response, GCs must innovate to achieve desired outcomes and fulfill their role as valued internal partners.
-For most general counsels, this means embracing technology and alternative legal service providers (ALSPs) as key resources in corporate legal processes.
+For most GCs, this means embracing technology and alternative legal service providers as key resources in corporate legal processes.

 The expansion of the general counsel’s responsibilities reflects its growing importance to the business.
 As those responsibilities continue to rise, GCs must adapt their strategies and embrace innovations that create business value and demonstrate how the legal function directly impacts the company’s bottom line.